Teaching in Alberta

 The Minister of Education is responsible for the issuance of teaching authority in Alberta in accordance with the Certification of Teachers Regulation.
 The Minister appoints a Registrar who, as Executive Director of Teaching & Leadership Excellence in Alberta Education, is responsible for the evaluation of credentials and issuance of certification for teachers in Alberta.

 All applicants for Alberta certification must declare that they are able and committed to applying the appropriate knowledge, skills, and attributes toward student learning as described by the Teaching Quality Standard Ministerial Order.
 They must also commit to teaching practice and professional growth in keeping the Teacher Growth, Supervision and Evaluation Policy.

 Alberta has two levels of teacher certification:

 - The Interim Professional Certificate is the initial certificate issued to all applicants who meet the requirements as outlined in the Regulation.
 The Interim Professional Certificate is valid for a period of three years.
-Once expired, Interim Professional Certificates may be re-issued upon the received of a recommendation from a school authority.
+Once expired, Interim Professional Certificates may be re-issued upon receipt of a recommendation from a school authority.